DxNext/2016-Oct-L2/AppService/Labs/Functions/README.md

 ### We created three functions, it is time to test them.

 You can use any of your favorite tools to generate HTTP calls, including CURL, writing a simple html / Java script, or anything else.
 To test both HTTP functions I’ll use [Postman](https://www.getpostman.com/), using form-data as a Body to POST to the first function URL.
 You should receive “great” as a response and if you look at the first function log, in the Try Azure Function UI, you will notice traces from your function.
-If something went wrong, try debugging it… or ping me on Twitter (@yochayk)
+If something went wrong, try debugging it…

 ![](images/Try_7-500x278.jpg)

 Assuming your first function worked, go to the OCR image function and upload another image.
 You will notice that the OCR function got triggered, which means your first function successfully saved the image to storage and your second function picked it up.
 Again, you should see in the log traces from your function.

-Use Postman to call the last function and you should see JSON array including two images and the text extracted from them.
+Use Postman to call the last function and you should see JSON array including the URLs for any images uploaded and the text extacted from them.

 ![](images/Try_8.jpg)

-Here is [repo](https://github.com/yochay/FunctionSimpleImageUpload) with the function.
-Note, my solution is a little more complex and includes handling multiple uploaded files and adding a SAS token to the container.
+Here is a [repo](https://github.com/yochay/FunctionSimpleImageUpload) with the completed function.
+Note, this solution is a little more complex and includes handling multiple uploaded files and adding a SAS token to the container.

 One small note: if you want to view the images, you will need to generate a SAS token for the container, as by default, an Azure Blob Storage container permission blocks public read access.
 I’ve added the required code, which generates a 24 access token to images, to the _ImageViewText_ functions.
 You will also need to pass the blob container as input argument for the functions.